jf-viguier/docs/basics/keeping-up-to-date/_index.md

 3. **Adapt** the data to meet compatibility requirements.
 4. **Import** the data into the new store.

-For a detailed step-by-step guide, refer to the Migration Documentation (link to migration page).
+For a detailed step-by-step guide, refer to the [Migration Documentation][2].

 ## Read more